yohman/21S-DH151/Weeks/Week04/Lab/README.md

 This is a group exercise.
 You may choose to individually draw separate storyboard wireframes, or you may designate a "drawer" with everybody else contributing ideas as he/she sketches away.

 - [source for inspiration](https://flickr.com/photos/soxiam/albums/224126/)

+### Submission

+Note that all three parts of this exercise are part of [Group Assignment #2](https://github.com/yohman/21S-DH151/blob/main/Group%20Assignments/GroupAssignment2.md).